ryzenpay/ownitall/README.md

 when attempting to import or export to spotify, you will need to provide the 3 following things:
     - client id
     - client secret
-    - redirect url (for easier setup, use mine: https://ryzen.rip/ownitall)
-spotify will provide you with the client id and secret, and the redirect url will be your or the website you decide to use
+    - redirect url (set this to: `http://localhost:8081/method/spotify`) spotify will provide you with the client id and secret, and the redirect url will be your or the website you decide to use
 to get the clienit id and secret:
     1. log in to spotify develper portal: https://developer.spotify.com/dashboard